JosephFuge/ais-ai-it-automation/README.md

 ### how the app works

-1. The chatbot behavior is dictated by `chainlit_app.py`.
-Once a user is done interacting with the bot and the session is interrupted by closing/refreshing the window or starting a new chat, the message history is sent to `jira_ticket.py`.
+1. The application runs on FastAPI on the backend and React on the Front end

-2. `jira_ticket.py` is chat completions script with functions that use the message history to create a new issue in Jira.
+2. The chatbot behavior is dictated by `chainlit_app.py`.
+Once a user is done interacting with the bot and the session is interrupted by closing/refreshing the window or starting a new chat, the message history is sent to `jira_ticket.py`, which uses the message history to create a new issue in Jira.